 More Information on our intensive English courses is available at our Centre for International English web pages.

-The MSc in Pain Management is being introduced with the express purpose of promoting and enhancing professional skills and knowledge among its students which have direct relevance and application to the demands of their working roles.
+The online Masters in Pain Management is being introduced with the express purpose of promoting and enhancing professional skills and knowledge among its students which have direct relevance and application to the demands of their working roles.
 There is increasing competition for employment in the healthcare arena, with increasing specialisation.
 There is a need for postgraduate qualifications to assist with career enhancement and support specialisation.